Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 StrangeStorage:
 	Send Love function (👍/👎)
+		For character
+		For attributes on the profile (images, paras, customs) For messages during chat (IE "Love that post!")
 		How to manage sharing without storage server?
 	Trans F/M state
 	Femboy
 	Pronouns/perception for H/S?
 	HQ portrait
+	Duration
 	Safe Word feature from april 1 post
 		Enabled/Disabled state for each player
+	Other custom pings in PMs:
+		"Are you there?"
+		Sticker protocol - Random snippets?
 	Protocol exchange
+		singular user channel for people to initiate conversations? would have to keep noise to a minimum
 		When someone starts typing at you you get a message, can we send something innocuous back to figure out if we should start protocol communication?
 Is there any other non-intrusive player-to-player communication to piggyback off of?
-	Investigate storage options:
+		Encoded regular messages (a la OOC chat or Safeword) Investigate storage options:
+		Profile
+			Markup: Can use TAGS in [i=], etc, to demonstrate places.
+				IE a [i=ads][/i] tag right before a collapse would show that collapse in a separate "ads" tab in the chat.
+				BUILT IN GENERATOR TO CRAFT YOUR [i=][/i]
+				Header for highly specific information? `x-hq-portrait=` for example?
 		EIcon???
 		[bbcode]?
 		Inline image data (steganography)